jivesoftware/PDTSimpleCalendar/README.md

 PDTSimpleCalendar
 =================

 PDTSimpleCalendar is a very simple calendar/date picker component for your iOS apps based on UICollectionView.
+It allows for selection within a date range.
+In addition, you can disable certain dates within that range if you need to.

+PDTSimpleCalendar is fully localised, such that the device's local calendar is selected by default, and year, month and day labels are formatted in the local character set.
+The calendar can be set in the API.
+The notation can only be set by changing the device's settings in Settings > General > International > Region Format.

 ![Default](Documentation/default.png)
 ![Hebrew](Documentation/hebrew.png)